 In 1985, four new groundwater extraction wells were installed.
 Three of these wells were completed in the A Aquifer and one well was completed in the B1 Aquifer.
 EPA approved the shut down of extraction well PW-1A in 1996 after an investigation determined that taking the well off-line did not effect the overall capture zone at the facility.
-Intel manages the operation of the extraction wells and treatment system and shares responsibility with Raytheon for the source control extraction well for Lots 3, 4, and 5, including Well I-1B2.
+Intel managed the operation of the extraction wells and treatment system and shares responsibility with Raytheon for the source control extraction well for Lots 3, 4, and 5, including Well I-1B2.

-The Intel groundwater treatment facility consists of two 2,000-pound canisters of GAC operated in series.
+The Intel groundwater treatment facility consisted of two 2,000-pound canisters of GAC operated in series.
 Between June and August 1998, the treatment system was relocated from along the east side of the existing site building to a location near the southwest corner of the property in preparation for tenant improvements.
 Although changes were made to influent and effluent piping, no changes were made to the two liquid-phase GAC vessels.

 In 1998, a diffused aeration tank or air stripper was installed within the treatment pad enclosure to aerate the extracted groundwater prior to carbon absorption, thus decreasing the potential for exceedances of the NPDES effluent requirements.
 In April 2003, the use of the diffused aeration tank was discontinued and groundwater treated with GAC was plumbed to discharge to the City of Mountain View sewer.
 The system has the permitted option of discharging to a storm drain located along the eastern property boundary.
 The storm drain leads to Stevens Creek.

 Over 74 million gallons of groundwater have been treated and 2,000 pounds of VOCs removed since system start-up in 1982.

 Intel has begun implementing an in-situ bioremediation pilot test at its former facility at 365 East Middlefield Road in Mountain View to try to reduce VOC concentrations in the “hot spot” areas in a shorter period of time.
 During the pilot test, the groundwater extraction and treatment system is not currently operating while monitoring the effectiveness of the bioremediation work.
 See Intel's annual progress report for more information.